Rhinemann/mage-hack/Core.md

 ## Other SFX

 You can spend points to take one or more of these SFX on character creation or later

-### Attribute SFX

-Choose one of the following. ~~The SFX you choose cannot be one that steps up the attribute to which you assigned a d10.~~

-> *Appearance:* When making a roll related to sheer physical beauty or distinctive unattractiveness, step up Social.
->
-> *Charisma:* When making a roll related to presence, appeal, bearing, or social graces, step up Social.
->
-> *Composure:* When making a roll related to keeping your cool, remaining calm, or putting others at ease despite anxiety, step up Social.
->
-> *Dexterity:* When making a roll related to agility, coordination, physical reflexes, or graceful movement, step up Physical.
->
-> *Intelligence:* When making a roll related to recollection, study, processing complex information, or envisioning concepts or possibilities, step up Mental.
->
-> *Manipulation:* When making a roll related to social cunning, psychological insight, or playing someone, step up Social.
->
-> *Perception:* When making a roll related to attention to detail, spatial awareness, sensory acuity, or noticing things by instinct, step up Mental.
->
-> *Stamina:* When making a roll related to toughness or endurance, step up Physical.
->
-> *Strength:* When making a roll related to sheer physical might, step up Physical.
->
-> *Wits:* When making a roll related to mental reflexes, quick-thinking, reacting to sudden peril, or untangling twisted logic, step up Mental.

 ### Magick SFX (Supernatural SFX)